mitchellwaite/XellLaunch2/README.md

 If no suitable XeLL binary was found, then an error message will be displayed and we'll be kicked back to the dash.

 Note, it does NOT support `xell.bin` as a renamed XeLL binary like the old XellLaunch, because loading XeLL in the wrong destination will make it hang at a black screen.
 I've run in to this too many times to count.
+We also don't support xell-gggggg as the current version hangs when started from a running system.
+I suspect the soc_init code is the culprit.

 ## Req's to build